dnlgrgly/riddimfutar-utils/README.md

 GTFS data provided by BKK: [source](https://bkk.hu/apps/gtfs/)

 ## Scripts

 Run with `npm run [scriptname]`

 - `listen`
   - Listens to the mp3 files under `dataSrc/mp3/xxx.mp3` and renames them to match their content.
 E.g. if the filename is `03.mp3` and the content is `Széll Kálmán tér metróállomás`, the filename is going to be `szellkalmanterm.mp3`.

+## Environment variables

+- `GOOGLE_APPLICATION_CREDENTIALS`
+  - can be obtained at the [Google Cloud Platform Console](https://console.cloud.google.com/apis/credentials)